numaneto/AzNetwork-Labs/Mhub_Spokes_ARS_Injector/README.md

 ## Two HUBS & Spokes With Azure Firewall + Azure Route Server + Nva with BGP
 ### Description:

-*Disclaimer*: This lab is not a recomendation, it's an exercise.
+*Disclaimer*: This lab is not a recommendation; it's an exercise.

-The main goal of this test/lab is practice with Azure Route Server and watch how that can be versatile.
+The main goal of this test/lab is to practice with Azure Route Server and observe its versatility.

-This topology consists in Spokes using Azure as default gateway by Peerings and UDRs.
+This topology consists of Spokes using Azure as the default gateway through Peerings and UDRs.

-Virtual Network Gateway will advertise just the ipv4 prefixe's from PROD-HUB and PROD-Spokes.
+The Virtual Network Gateway will only advertise the IPv4 prefixes from PROD-HUB and PROD-Spokes.

-The ideia is using a Azure Route Server and NVA to reflect routes from NPROD Spokes (*behind to NPROD-HUB*) to Virtual Network Gateway and to onpremises, if you have some VPN Connection.
+The idea is to use an Azure Route Server and NVA to reflect routes from NPROD Spokes (located behind NPROD-HUB) to the Virtual Network Gateway and to on-premises if you have a VPN connection.

-To do that, we need to set Azure Route Server in Branch to Branch mode (*It's will configure iBGP between ARS and VNG automatically*)
+To achieve this, we need to configure the Azure Route Server in Branch to Branch mode, which will automatically set up iBGP between ARS and VNG.

-and last, but not less, setting up our NVA to inject NPROD Spokes Network to ARS, poiting this route to the Azure Firewall from NPROD HUB.
+Last but not least, we need to configure our NVA to inject NPROD Spokes Network into ARS, pointing this route to the Azure Firewall from NPROD HUB.

-Well, we will need to use routemap in BGP options to change the nexthop optiosn for this advertised routes.

-Don't  worry - we have some shell script to do all this stuff for us.
+Don't worry - we have a shell script to handle all these tasks for us.

-*grab a coffee mate!
-And let's routing the cloud*.
+*Grab a coffee, mate!
+Let's route the cloud*.

 ### The Big Picture explained: